runfothemountains/Harvest-Q/README.md

 # Harvest-Q
 ## Description
 Harvest Q is a farm-to-table marketplace platform.

-🌱 Harvest Q Demo
+🌱 Harvest Q

-Quick Note for Judges:
+**Quick Note for Judges:**
-We’ve included an interactive demo (/demo/harvestq_demo.html) to showcase how Harvest Q works.
-Please scroll down to the Interactive Demo.
+We’ve included an interactive demo  to showcase how Harvest Q works.

+Please scroll down to the interactive D
+Demo.

 ## Documentation & Testing
 Supporting evidence, screenshots, and test cases are stored in the [/docs](/docs) folder: